-UX/UI designer | Prototyping | Data visualisation
+UX/UI design | Prototyping | Data visualisation

-A technology startup developing an AI powered research product needed help progressing the design of their beta system.
+A technology startup developing an AI powered research product needed help progressing the design of their Alpha system.
 They hired me to help design a user-friendly interface that would allow interaction with the vast resource of real-time data and unlock the power of the system.

 Following the new user interface work, I also designed a logo, simple identity and promotional slides for the startup to use in presentations and conferences.

 The groundbreaking new AI system went on to secure £1.5m funding later that year and has continued to grow in scope, recently launching an initial Beta product.

 The project forced me to keep an open mind to search patterns, the target users were specialists in their field of market research so this allowed a wider remit of exploration than some projects.